Quick Answer

 - Swollen spleen or abdominal discomfort

-- Affects teenagers and young adults more than any other group
+- More common in teenagers and young adults than other age groups

-Amoxicillin rash warning: Taking amoxicillin when you actually have glandular fever causes a widespread red rash in up to 90% of cases.
-If you develop a rash while on antibiotics for a sore throat, stop the antibiotic and see a doctor promptly - it's a diagnostic flag for EBV infection.
+Amoxicillin rash warning: Taking amoxicillin when the cause is actually glandular fever causes a widespread red rash in up to 90% of cases.
+If a rash develops while on antibiotics for a sore throat, stop the antibiotic and see a doctor promptly.
+It is a diagnostic flag for EBV infection.

 Glandular fever is diagnosed via blood test (monospot test or EBV-specific antibodies, plus a full blood count).
 Antibiotics won't treat it.
-Rest is the primary treatment, with most people recovering over 2–6 weeks.
+Rest is the primary treatment.
+Most people recover over 2–6 weeks.

 How to Prevent Spreading Tonsillitis

-While you're contagious, these measures genuinely reduce risk for the people around you:
+While contagious, these measures reduce risk for others:

-- Stay home - particularly during the first 24-48 hours of bacterial tonsillitis, before antibiotics have had time to work
+- Stay home, particularly during the first 24–48 hours of bacterial tonsillitis before antibiotics take effect

-- Wash hands frequently - especially after coughing, sneezing, or blowing your nose
+- Wash hands frequently, especially after coughing, sneezing, or blowing the nose

-- Cover your cough and sneeze - into your elbow, not your hand
+- Cover coughs and sneezes into the elbow, not the hand

-- Don't share cutlery, glasses, water bottles, or toothbrushes
+- Do not share cutlery, glasses, water bottles, or toothbrushes

-- Disinfect surfaces - bathroom taps, door handles, kitchen benchtops
+- Disinfect bathroom taps, door handles, and kitchen benchtops

-- Replace your toothbrush once recovering - bacteria can persist on bristles
+- Replace the toothbrush once recovered.
+Bacteria can persist on bristles

 What's the Treatment for Tonsillitis?

-Viral tonsillitis resolves on its own within 7-10 days.
+Viral tonsillitis resolves on its own within 7–10 days.
 No antiviral treatment exists.
-Focus on managing symptoms: stay well hydrated, use paracetamol or ibuprofen for pain and fever (check dosing carefully, and note ibuprofen isn't suitable for everyone), get rest, and try warm honey-lemon drinks, ice blocks, or over-the-counter anaesthetic throat sprays for comfort.
+Symptom management includes staying well hydrated, using paracetamol or ibuprofen for pain and fever (check dosing carefully; ibuprofen isn't suitable for everyone), rest, and warm honey-lemon drinks, ice blocks, or over-the-counter anaesthetic throat sprays for comfort.

 Confirmed or strongly suspected Group A Strep tonsillitis requires antibiotics.
-Current Australian prescribing guidelines recommend:
+Current Australian prescribing guidelines5 recommend:

 Ten days.
 Full course.
-No stopping early because you feel better.
+Do not stop early because symptoms improve.

 Recurrent tonsillitis

-If you or your child experiences 7 or more episodes in one year, 5 or more per year over two consecutive years, or 3 or more per year over three years, your GP can refer you to an ENT specialist to discuss tonsillectomy.
+If a patient experiences 7 or more episodes in one year, 5 or more per year over two consecutive years, or 3 or more per year over three years, a GP can refer to an ENT specialist to discuss tonsillectomy.

 Most tonsillitis cases resolve without drama.
-But see a GP if:
+See a GP if:

 - Sore throat and fever aren't improving after 3–4 days

-- One side of your throat looks more swollen than the other
+- One side of the throat looks more swollen than the other

 - Symptoms last more than 10 days